Content Creator Toolkit

 Patient Education Team

-The Patient Education Team is available to support Nova Scotia Health staff and physicians across the province in creating evidence-based, people-centered pamphlets.
+The Patient Education Team is available to support Nova Scotia Health staff and clinicians across the province in creating evidence-based, people-centered pamphlets.
+The Team is also available to review any item intended for use with patients (letter, poster, etc.) for plain language, with a goal of a grade 6 reading level.

 Not sure where to begin?
 Start by reading our guidelines.